ChiemStevens/DiscordStrava/README.md

 # Chant discord strava bot

 ## Description
-This project links discord a discord bot to the strava API.
+This project links a discord bot to the strava API.
 Personal use only.

 ## Installation
 1. Clone the repository: